What Is a Function?

 Ryan Dahl introduced Node.js in 2009.
 This function can be used to build scalable network applications such as command-line applications, web applications, real-time chat applications, REST API servers, etc. Node.js is widely used for building network programs like web servers, similar to PHP, Java, or ASP.NET.

 Node.js is only a part of the entire web development curriculum.
-Several other web development-related topics have been discussed in detail in our Full Stack Web Development course.
+Several other web development-related topics have been discussed in detail in our Post Graduate Program in Full Stack Web Development course.
 Enrolling in this program will help you learn modern coding techniques in just a few months.

 You can also pursue several SkillUp Courses on web development offered by Simplilearn to enhance your skills as a Web Developer.
 But, why SkillUp?
 In this current scenario where every platform claims to have the best course material, having a "Why to choose this?" question in mind is a given.
 Well, SkillUp is a free platform with a 24/7 expert portal available for all your doubts and queries.
 Do check it out and learn the most relevant courses for FREE!